odoo/documentation/accounting/receivables/customer_payments/recording.rst

 feature within Twenty20.

-The batch reconciliation feature is available from the dashboard on the Customer Invoices card and the Vendor Bills card for reconciling Accounts Receivable and Payable, respectively.
+The batch reconciliation feature is available from the dashboard on the Customer Invoices card and the Vendor Invoices card for reconciling Accounts Receivable and Payable, respectively.

 .. image:: ./media/recording04.png